beiatrix/beiatrix/src/config/projects/studentDashboard.md

 When it's time for a session to start, the student has two ways to join.

-A live session banner appears on all pages where the student can quickly click "Join" to launch their tutoring session (a zoom meeting).
+A live session banner appears on all pages where the student can quickly click "Join" to launch their tutoring session (a Zoom meeting).

 On their calendar, their session calendar item turns green when the session is live.
 They may join by clicking the "Join" button in the session dialog.